Kemalism: Laicism

 Laicism (laiklik) in Kemalist ideology aims to banish religious interference in government affairs, and vice versa.
 It differs from the passive Anglo-American concept of secularism, but is similar to the concept of laïcité in France.

 The roots of Kemalist secularism lie in the reform efforts in the late Ottoman Empire, especially the Tanzimat period and the later Second Constitutional Era.
 The Ottoman Empire was an Islamic state in which the head of the Ottoman state held the position of the Caliph.
 The social system was organized according to various systems, including the religiously organized Millet system and Shari'ah law, allowing religious ideology to be incorporated into the Ottoman administrative, economic, and political system.
 In the Second Constitutional Era, the Ottoman Parliament pursued largely secular policies, although techniques of religious populism and attacks on other candidates' piety still occurred between Ottoman political parties during elections.
 These policies were stated as the reason for the 31 March Incident by Islamists and absolute monarchists.
 The secular policies of the Ottoman parliament also factored in the Arab Revolt during World War I.

 When secularism was implemented in the fledgling Turkish state, it was initiated by the abolition of the centuries-old caliphate in March 1924.
 The office of Shaykh al-Islām was replaced with the Presidency of Religious Affairs (Diyanet).
-In 1926, the mejelle and shari'ah law codes were abandoned in favor of an adapted Swiss Civil Code and a penal code modeled on the German and Italian codes.
+In 1926, the mejelle and shari'ah law codes were abandoned in favour of an adapted Swiss Civil Code and a penal code modelled on the German and Italian codes.
 Other religious practices were done away with, resulting in the dissolution of Sufi orders and the penalization of wearing a fez, which was viewed by Atatürk as a tie to the Ottoman past.